DataSnowman/fabricadmin/README.md

 ### Create a Lakehouse

 You now should be in your new workspace.
-Click on New and choose Lakehouse.
+Click on New item and choose Lakehouse.

 ![createlh](https://raw.githubusercontent.com/datasnowman/fabricadmin/main/images/createlh.png)